 Your Annuity Starting Date is determined by three factors: the date your employment ends, the date you meet the Plan's commencement requirements, and the date the HR Service Center receives a valid election form (and other required forms) from you.
+In addition, if you are receiving service in another MEBA represented job, the union will have to inform the HR Service Center when that job ends before you can commence your benefits under the Plan.

 Automatic Distribution at or After Age 701⁄2 The Plan is required to start paying your benefit by the later of the April 1 following the year you reach age 701⁄2 or the date your employment terminates.
 If you file an election form before the date your benefit is to commence, you can choose the form of payment for your benefit.
-If you don't file an election form, your benefit is paid as a Straight Life Annuity (if you're single) or as a 50% Joint and Survivor Annuity (if you're married).
+If you don't file an election form, your benefit is paid as an Individual Life Pension (if you're single) or as a 50 Percent Joint and Survivor Annuity (if you're married).